 This was an herb I took for years in conjunction with Astragalus.
 Another name for Eulethero is Siberian Ginseng.
 I used it as a natural energy booster.
 This is another traditional herb used in Chinese medicine that's been around for thousands of years.
 The first reference in recent times was when Russian Athletes used Eulethero to increase stamina and improve performance.

 You've most likely heard about ginseng and may have even taken some yourself.
-Ginseng is well known for increasing mental clarity, boosting the immune system, reducing stress, diminishing menstrual symptoms, increasing metabolism, aiding with weight loss, and also increasing sex drive in both men and women.
-I know you've stopped reading and are running out the door to get this...you're welcome.
+American Ginseng is well known for increasing mental clarity, boosting the immune system, reducing stress, diminishing menstrual symptoms, increasing metabolism, aiding with weight loss, and also increasing sex drive in both men and women.

 Rhodiola Rosea